You fret about if you're doing enough. Or maybe wonder if you're smart enough? And you question if you'll ever be patient enough!

-- financial –if one income or both must work but balance schedules
+- financial --if one income or both must work but balance schedules

-- academic–curriculum choice, subjects of study
+- academic--curriculum choice, subjects of study

-- schedule–what time of day, how many hours
+- schedule--what time of day, how many hours

-What To Do About Homeschool Anxiety
+What You Can Do About Homeschool Anxiety

 Maybe you're having a mediocre homeschool year.
-You may start to wonder if you are doing enough read-alouds and science experiments.
+You may start to wonder if you're doing enough read-alouds and science experiments.
 Are their gaps in your children's educations?
 Are your kids getting enough socialization?
 You break down into sobs and feel like giving up.

 I could go on and on with examples of homeschool anxiety.
-The important takeaway here is that your concern or worry makes you stop in your homeschool tracks and question your approach.
+The important takeaway here is that your concern or worry makes you stop in your homeschool tracks and question everything.
 It starts to ooze its way into all the tiny pores of your homeschool, resulting in discontent and frustration.